IS THERE ANY PUBLIC CLASS CLASS FOR A BEGINNER?

 DO YOU TEACH PUSH-HANDS, APPLICATION, GRAPPLING OR SPARRING HERE?

 Yes, we do.
-But for those who are ready and have a commitment.
+But for the members who are ready and have a commitment.
 Our academy teaches Push-Hands (Tui Shou) and Taijiquan's application (standing grappling) at our school.
 When a student has basics and is at an acceptable level, he or she will be invited to learn Push-Hands and Sparring.
 Classically, Chen Family Taijiquan has two different types of Push-Hands.

 First one is fixed step patterns that are called "Five Kinds of Push-Hands (五种推手 Wuzhong Tuishou)."
 These five kinds of Push-Hands enhance practitioners’ sensitivity and alignment while practicing.
 This is not martial application, but allows them to understand the eight energies of Taijiquan such as Peng, Lu, Ji, An, Cai, Lie, Zhou and Kao (Ward-off, Roll-back, Press, Push, Grasp, Split, Elbow and Shoulder stroke).

 Second one is free style push-hands with free steps called Push-Hands application (推手用法 Tuishou Yongfa), which is standing grappling derived from Cannon Fist (Second Road of Old Frame and New Frame).
 This is truly martial application which allows any application and explosive power.
 At CBTA, push-hands, application, grappling or sparring is an optional practice only if a practitioner is ready and wants to do.